Sparkenstein/cross-benchmarks/README.md

  - Corsair 8GB 1600 MHz DDR3 RAM
  - Respective language compiler version under their `README`
  - wrk self compiled `v45f3fa0`

+## Winners so far according to language

+### Rust

+#### :fire: actix-web :fire:
+actix-web is a beast with an undisputed record of `327k req/s` and a transfer of `40.25 MB/s` :open_mouth: making it fastest framework not only in Rust but also compared to other languages.